John-Brandon/PBR-Tier-System/PBR Netbeans/README.md

 2. **PBR_create_input_files.R**
   * See the Notes in the header comments for the naming convention of input files for each trial.
-  * Please note the comment regarding directory structure next to the initialization of the `code_dir` variable.
-This could be improved, but for now, it will require modification by the user to match where the code resides in their personal directories.

 3. **PBR_batch.R**
   * Contains functions for running batches of simulations given lists of input file names.